JuliaAbud/Sudoku/README.md

 The current Sudoku grid is fixed, this project does not currently generate a playable sudoku grid.

 ## Framework
-This project uses[Walnut](https://github.com/StudioCherno/Walnut) which itself uses 3rd party libraries as DearImGui
+This project uses [Walnut](https://github.com/StudioCherno/Walnut) which itself uses 3rd party libraries as DearImGui